Voice Artist – Audio Producer and Sound Designer – Educator – Studio Designer – Consultant

 Broadcast Educators Assoc. of Canada 2017 National Media Teaching Award Winner.

-David Bannerman was the recipient of the ‘Michael Monty Distinguished Service’ Teacher Award for 2017.
-The award is presented annually to a Canadian University/College Faculty member who exhibits a high degree of consistent passion for their electronic media subject area and for connecting post-secondary students with Radio / Television Industry Employers.
+David was the recipient of the ‘Michael Monty Distinguished Service’ Teacher Award for 2017.
+The award is presented annually to one Canadian University/College Faculty member who exhibits a high degree of consistent passion for their electronic media subject area and for connecting post-secondary students with Radio / Television Industry Employers.

 Dave’s hobbies include Photography, Renovating & Restoring and trying to learn to play guitar.
 “My dream is to someday perform publicly..at least once”.
-David resides in the eastern Annapolis Valley with his daughter ‘Bean’.
+David resides in the eastern Annapolis Valley with his daughter ‘Joy’.
 MediaVoice is located in West Hants, a 40 minute drive from Halifax, the capital of Nova Scotia, Canada.